 Step 3: Laboratory Testing Procedures

 We take your blood sample to the lab to examine.
 Then, we screen the hepatitis C virus in your blood sample by checking an enzyme immunoassay (EIA).
 If your test has an ab score of 0.1, it means you tested negative.
-If the score is more than 0.1, it means you are infected with Hepatitis C. If you have had Hepatitis C before, you may have a positive result.
-Still, you will need a blood test to determine whether you currently have it or had it in the past and still have antibodies.
+If the score is more than 0.1, it means you are infected with hepatitis C. If you have had hepatitis C before, you may have a positive result.
+You will need a blood test to determine whether you currently have it or have had it in the past and still have antibodies.

 Step 4: Turnaround Time to Receive Test Results

 You’ll get your antibody test results in 20 minutes (rapid test) to a couple of days (EIA and PCR).
-But if you want confirmatory NAT test results, it can take up to a week or longer.
+If you want confirmatory NAT test results, it can take up to a week or longer.

 - Post-test counseling and support